 - Guidance with courts, child support and other complex systems

-Funded by the Ohio Commission on Fatherhood and is FREE to eligible fathers.
+Father Factor is funded by the Ohio Commission on Fatherhood and is FREE to eligible fathers.
 A limited number of sessions are offered in Spanish.
-A limited number of sessions are offered in incarcerated settings throughout central Ohio.
+A limited number of sessions are offered in incarcerated settings throughout Central Ohio.

-Our next Father Factor cohort will take place in Delaware County starting Oct.
-17. The cohort will meet on Thursdays from 6:00 pm to 7:45 pm at the Willis Education Center (74 W. William Street, Delaware, OH 43015).
-Learn more about the Delaware County Cohort.
+Our next Father Factor cohort will take place in Newark starting Nov.
+4. The cohort will meet on Mondays from 6:00 pm to 8:00 pm at the First Presbyterian Church (65 N 3rd Street, Newark, OH 43055).
+Learn more about the Newark Cohort.

 To learn more and get connected with the Father Factor program, contact Ashiko Hudson at 614-224-0222, ext.
 170.